 Assuming you have already chosen Australia as your destination (you clicked on this article, after all), or that you are at least considering it, we should take a look at what parts of Australia might be most suited to your immigration goals and needs.
 Since Australia is huge (as we already established), today we are going to compare some elements of the Northern side of Australia and of the Southern side of Australia: The 3 Key Differences Between South and North Australia.

 If you already narrowed down your options to, say, Melbourne or Sydney, we have an article for that too!
 Click Here.

 Now, let’s compare the 3 key differences between South and North Australia.

 Population and community

 Southern Australia contains most of Australia’s major cities such as Sydney, Melbourne, Brisbane, Adelaide.
 Northern Australia contains smaller and more intimate towns such as Darwin (population 150,000), Townsville (population 195,000), and Katherine (population 6,300).
-This basically means that all the action and buzz usually resides on the Southern side, while a more intimate sense of community and a quieter scene reside in the Northern side.
+This basically means that all the action and buzz usually reside on the Southern side, while a more intimate sense of community and a quieter scene resides on the Northern side.